 Heat a large frying pan over high heat.
 Add the olive oil and then add the mushrooms.
-Cook, without stirring until the mushrooms are well browned, about 3 minutes.
-Shake the pan and brown the mushrooms on the other side.
+Cook, stirring occasionally, until the mushrooms are well browned, about 5 minutes.

-Turn the heat down to medium-high, and then add the garlic and thyme to the pan and season with salt and pepper.
-Add the wine and reduce by half, about 2 minutes.
-Stir in the crème fraîche and cook until slightly thickened.
-Season with more salt and pepper, if necessary.
+Turn the heat down to medium-high and add the garlic to the pan.
+Give everything a stir, then add the wine and cook until almost evaporated, about 2 minutes.
+Remove from heat and stir in the crème fraîche.
+Season with salt and pepper, if necessary.

 Place the toasted bread in a large serving dish.
 Spoon the mushrooms and the pan sauce evenly on top of the bread.
 Top with the parsley and serve immediately.